 Patient Stories & Blog

-or write a blog [blog link -all blogs to be cleared/edited by ABC UK before posting]
+You can also tell us your story using this contact form [blog link -all blogs to be cleared/editedby ABC UK before posting]

 Allen was diagnosed stage 2 Non-Muscle Invasive Bladder Cancer in 2009.

 Phil was diagnosed with stage 3 bladder cancer in 2010.

 Following diagnosis of bladder cancer in 2011, Russell had a Neo bladder (Reconstruction of bladder) operation.

 Following diagnosis of bladder cancer in 2000, Tony had chemotherapy and surgery, including a stoma.

 Following diagnosis of grade three bladder cancer in 2010, Chris had surgery and intravesical therapy with BCG.

 Deb was diagnosed with G2 pTa bladder cancer in 2012, and subsequently Carcinoma in Situ (CIS).

 Don had a neo-bladder at the age of 65.

 Neil writes his story 10 years after his diagnosis - some highs and lows along the way, but he's had 18 months of benign biopsy results.